They’re generous, kind. ‘Hospitable’ doesn’t describe the half of it. What? Tolerant? Long-suffering? OK OK.

 I gave a talk in the Kruger Park once called The Art of the Game Drive.
 It was magnificent, complete with exciting sightings and livestreaming.
 Pity was, I had an unappreciative audience.
 Well, they were from behind the boerewors curtain, so . . you know how they are.

 It almost sounded like they had a pet monkey with them, as they kept muttering Ari Aap as I drove them serenely in quiet splendour and exquisite comfort in my VW Kombi 2,1 in subtle camouflage blue and white.
 But you won’t believe this, when I stopped to examine old poo there was audible sighing.
 Philistines.
-The talks are still wildly popular* but I notice none of that particular batch were ever repeat guests.
-And I mainly have repeat guests.
+The talks are still wildly popular, but I notice none of that particular batch were ever repeat guests.
+And I mainly have repeat guests. *

-*Jessie has been a repeat guest dozens – scores – of times.
+*Like Jessie.
+She has been a repeat guest dozens – scores – of times.
 She can appreciate the Art of the Game Drive.
-Specially if she has her phone, her music and noise-cancelling earphones with her.
+‘Specially if she has her phone, her music and noise-cancelling earphones with her.

 We were talking bathrooms and cupboards and renovation projects.
 My friends are carpenters, like that Galilean ou, so they were vying for the gold medal.

-There was Steve in Brisbane:
+There was Steve jesus in Brisbane:

-and Brauer in Tshwane:
+and Brauer jesus in Tshwane:

 If I was to enter the fray, I needed to lay down some groundrules to stand a chance in this fiercely competitive minefield that looked vrot with danger.